Furniture: Early North American

 This design was in many ways rooted in necessity and emphasizes both form and materials.
 Early British Colonial American chairs and tables are often constructed with turned spindles and chair backs often constructed with steaming to bend the wood.
 Wood choices tend to be deciduous hardwoods with a particular emphasis on the wood of edible or fruit bearing trees such as cherry or walnut.

-Modernism
+Mid-Century Modern

-The first three-quarters of the twentieth century is often seen as the march towards Modernism.
-Art Deco, De Stijl, Bauhaus, Jugendstil, Wiener Werkstätte, and Vienna Secession designers all worked to some degree within the Modernist idiom.
-Born from the Bauhaus and Art Deco/Streamline styles came the post WWII "Mid-Century Modern" style using materials developed during the war including laminated plywood, plastics, and fiberglass.
+The first three-quarters of the 20th century is seen as the march towards Modernism.
+The furniture designers of Art Deco, De Stijl, Bauhaus, Jugendstil, Wiener Werkstätte, and Vienna Secession all worked to some degree within the Modernist motto.

+Born from the Bauhaus and Streamline Moderne came the post-World War II style "Mid-Century Modern".
+Mid-Century Modern materials developed during the war including laminated plywood, plastics, and fiberglass.
 Prime examples include furniture designed by George Nelson Associates, Charles and Ray Eames, Paul McCobb, Florence Knoll, Harry Bertoia, Eero Saarinen, Harvey Probber, Vladimir Kagan and Danish modern designers including Finn Juhl and Arne Jacobsen.
-Postmodern design, intersecting the Pop art movement, gained steam in the 1960s and 70s, promoted in the 80s by groups such as the Italy-based Memphis movement.
-Transitional furniture is intended to fill a place between Traditional and Modern tastes.